UGSDW/ugsdw.github.io/donate/index.md

 title: Donate
 published: true
 members: 0
+banner-text: WE
 ---

 # Donate to UGSDW

 <a href="https://www.ugsdw.org/">Learn more about UGSDW</a><br>

 UGSDW operates on voluntary dues of only $2 a month.
-We don't believe in forcing student workers to pay for the privelege of participating in workplace democracy.
 But running a union takes a lot of resources, especially when you're going up against one of the richest colleges in the country.

 Any contribution helps, and makes a real difference for us and our workers.